October job growth soars past Wall Street's expectations, brushing off GM strike

 The unemployment rate edged slightly higher to 3.6 percent as more people were looking for work, but continued to hover near a 50-year low.
 The labor force participation rate was little changed at 63.3 percent.
 Average hourly earnings, meanwhile, rose by 3 percent over the past year to $28.18.

-The report further alleviates concerns that the U.S. economy is teetering on the brink of a recession, and reinforces the Federal Reserve's characterization of the labor market as "strong."
+The report further alleviates concerns that the U.S. economy is teetering on the brink of a recession, and reinforces the Federal Reserve's characterization of the labor market as "strong".
 It also affirms the central bank's decision to press pause on further interest rate cuts this year, after it voted this week to lower the benchmark federal funds rate for the third time.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE